Police reports in Killeen, Cove, Heights and Lampasas

 KILLEEN

-Burglary of a vehicle was reported at 12:01 a.m.
-Thursday in the 2100 block of Eisenhower Drive.
+- A criminal warrant was executed at 3:49 a.m.
+Friday in the 2200 block of East Veterans Memorial Boulevard.

-Burglary of a vehicle was reported at 12:30 a.m.
-Thursday in the 2800 block of Tucker Drive.
+- Burglary of a habitation- forced entry was reported at 6:30 a.m.
+Friday in the 3400 block of Victoria Circle.

-Discharge of a firearm was reported at 1:20 a.m.
-Thursday in the 2800 block of Tucker Drive.

-Driving while intoxicated was reported at 2:45 a.m.
-Thursday in the 1200 block of South Fort Hood Street.

-Assault by contact was reported at 1:40 p.m.
-Thursday in the 2500 block of East Rancier Avenue.
+- Walking in the roadway was reported at 11:50 a.m.
+Friday in the 2400 block of Poage Avenue.

-Evading arrest or detention was reported at 2:35 p.m.
-Thursday in the 1100 block of Far Hills Drive.

-Misdemeanor shoplifting was reported at 3 p.m.
-Thursday in the 2100 block of South W.S.
-Young Drive.

-Burglary/Forced entry of a habitation was reported at 4:55 p.m.
-Thursday in the 1000 block of Culp Avenue.
+- Criminal mischief was reported at 12:08 p.m.
+Friday in the 2400 block of Poage Avenue.

-Misdemeanor theft was reported at 5:50 p.m.
-Thursday in the 1300 block of Bonnie Drive.
+- A criminal warrant was executed at 4:06 p.m.
+Friday in the 1300 block of Fox Creek Drive.

-Aggravated assault was reported at 6 p.m.
-Thursday in the 200 block of Root Avenue.

-Criminal mischief was reported at 6 p.m.
-Thursday in the 800 block of West Veterans Memorial Blvd.
+- Theft of a vehicle was reported at 6 p.m.
+Friday in the 1700 block of East Central Texas Expressway.

-Public intoxication was reported at 9:46 p.m.
-Thursday in the 300 block of Root Avenue.

 HARKER HEIGHTS